paarth-a/eval-awarness/README.md

 # Test Smells: Code and Data Release

-This directory is the anonymous code-and-data release accompanying the EMNLP 2026 submission *"Test Smells: A Causal Decomposition of Eval-Identifiability in Modern LLM Benchmarks."*

 It contains the **258-template bank** of evaluation cues, the **paired datasets** for forward and reverse interventions, the **white-box probing pipeline** across four